EPO designated or elected

 Sanction

-Otherwise, the application shall be deemed to be withdrawn (R160(1) EPC).
+Otherwise, the filing is deemed withdrawn (R160(1) EPC).

 Legal remedies